-The answers to these questions involves common sense knowledge about objects, in particular prototypical knowledge about objects that, in absence of abnormal situations or specific contextual conditions or preferences, can be assumed to hold.
+The answers to these questions require common sense knowledge about objects, in particular prototypical knowledge about objects that, in absence of abnormal situations or specific contextual conditions or preferences, can be assumed to hold.

-We are concerned in this article with extracting such common sense knowledge from unstructured data.
-We are in particular interested in extracting default knowledge, that is prototypical knowledge comprising relations that typically hold in 'normal' conditions (see [43]).
-For example, given no other knowledge, in a normal situation, we could assume that milk is typically stored in the kitchen, in the fridge in particular.
-However, if a person is currently having breakfast and eating cornflakes at the table in the living room, then the milk might also be temporarilly located in the living room.
+In this article, we are concerned with extracting such common sense knowledge from a combination of unstructured and semi-structured data.
+We are in particular interested in extracting default knowledge, that is prototypical knowledge comprising relations that typically hold in 'normal' conditions [42].
+For example, given no other knowledge, in a normal situation, we could assume that milk is typically stored in the kitchen, or more specifically in the fridge.
+However, if a person is currently having breakfast and eating cornflakes at the table in the living room, then the milk might also be temporarily located in the living room.
 In this sense, inferences about the location of an object are to be regarded as non-monotonic inferences that can be retracted given some additional knowledge about the particular situation.
-We model such default or prototypical knowledge through a degree of prototypicality, that is, we do not claim that the kitchen is 'the prototypical location' for the milk, but instead we model that the degree of prototypicality for the kitchen being the default location for the milk is very high.
+We model such default, or prototypical, knowledge through a degree of prototypicality, that is, we do not claim that the kitchen is 'the prototypical location' for the milk, but instead we model that the degree of prototypicality for the kitchen being the default location for the milk is very high.
 This leads naturally to the attempt to computationally model this degree of prototypicality and rank locations or uses for each object according to this degree of prototypicality.
 We attempt to do so following two approaches.
 On the one hand, we follow a distributional approach and approximate the degree of prototypicality by the cosine similarity measure in a space into which entities and locations are embedded.
-We experiment with different distributional spaces and show that both semantic vector spaces as considered within the NASARI approach as well as embedded word representations as produced by predictive language models such as skip-grams provide already a reasonable performance on the task.
+We experiment with different distributional spaces and show that both semantic vector spaces as considered within the NASARI approach as well as embedded word representations computed on unstructured texts as produced by predictive language models such as skip-grams provide already a reasonable performance on the task.
 A linear combination of both approaches has the potential to improve upon both approaches in isolation.
 We have presented this approach before including empirical results for the locatedAt relation mentioned above in previous work [5].
 As a second approach to approximate the degree of prototypicality, we use a machine learning approach trained on positive and negative examples using a binary classification scheme.
 The machine learning approach is trained to produce a score that measures the compatibility of a given pair of object and location/use in terms of their prototypicality.
-We compare those two approaches in this paper, showing that the machine learning approach does not perform as good as expected.
-Counter to our intuitions, the unsupervised approach relying on cosine similarity in embedding space represents a very strong baseline difficult to beat.
+We compare these two approaches in this paper, showing that the machine learning approach does not perform as well as expected.
+Contrary to our intuitions, the unsupervised approach relying on cosine similarity in embedding space represents a very strong baseline difficult to beat.

-The prototypical knowledge we use to train and evaluate the different methods is on the one hand based on a crowdsourcing experiment in which users had to explicitly rate the prototypicallity of a certain location for a given object.
-Further, we also use extracted relations from ConceptNet and the SUN database [69].
-Object as well as candidate locations or candidate uses in the case of the instrumental relation are taken from DBpedia.
-While we apply our models to known objects, locations and uses, our model could also be applied to candidate objects, locations and uses extracted from text.
+The prototypical knowledge we use to train and evaluate the different methods is on the one hand based on a crowdsourcing experiment in which users had to explicitly rate the prototypicality of a certain location for a given object.
+On the other hand, we also use extracted relations from ConceptNet and the SUN database [70].
+Objects as well as candidate locations, or candidate uses in the case of the instrumental relation, are taken from DBpedia.
+While we apply our models to known objects, locations and uses, our model could also be applied to candidate objects, locations and uses extracted from raw text.

-We have different motivations for developing such an approach to extract common sense knowledge from structured data.
+We have different motivations for developing such an approach to extract common sense knowledge from unstructured and semi-structured data.